MaxwellsNewStudios/WellEngine/readme.md

 ## Usage

-Shouldn't require any prerequisites.
+Requires CMake.
 Only supported platform is Windows.

 - Download the repository and open "WellEngine.sln" in Visual Studio (tested with 2022).
 - Ensure "Application" is the selected startup project.